sebbekarlsson/onestate/README.md

 # onestate.js
-> Sort of like `React` but not try to be as smart.
+> Sort of like `React` but not trying to be as smart.

 ## Usage
 > markup: